 By testing your candidates for Drive, as well as a number of other important skills, you will be able to ensure you are putting the right candidate in the right position.
 You will save yourself and your company a great deal of time and money by using The DriveTest® to make accurate hiring choices.

 Facilitating a Successful Onboarding Process

 With a sales personality test, you will determine what your new hire’s needs are when it comes to training.
 Thus, you can cater to those specific needs in order to make the on-boarding process quick and successful for each and every new salesperson.

 When you assess your salesperson’s strengths and weaknesses, you are opening up the door to allow them not only to develop as an individual with the results, but also as part of a team.
 Once you know the areas in which they excel versus the ones in which they struggle, you can consider teaming them up with colleagues who will increase their chances for success and focus training and development where it is needed the most.

 The amount of money hiring the wrong person can cost a company will likely blow you away.
 However, you take the risk out of putting that money on the line when you implement a sales personality test into your hiring process.

-If you are looking to find your ideal salespeople without wasting time and money, then turn to SalesDrive’s The DriveTest®.
+If you are looking to find your ideal salespeople without wasting time and money, then look no further than The DriveTest®.
 This scientifically-proven sales personality test is the only one that focuses heavily on testing for the number one most important characteristic in your salespeople: Drive.